 Product management is more than just prototypes and documentation.
 In production, you also need to quantify your impact on the organization.
 In larger teams, it may be slightly more difficult to break out your contribution, but not to fear estimating impossible to calculate benefits is another superpower you’ll likely have developed as a PM.

 Perhaps the feature you developed is now generating revenue for the company?
 What was the process you went through to find product market fit?
-Walk us through your process and present it like any other project.
-Maybe your feature cut down the average time to service customers from five minutes to under three?
-Perfect, run that out for 12 months and come up with an estimate.
 Even if your calculable value is modest compared to larger organizations, the fact that you can track, organize, and communicate your results and can show demonstrable value is what we’re after here.

 Companies hire new recruits to make money, save money, or save time.
 Make quantifiable achievements a regular part of your personal portfolio.
 Need a vanity metric for your website?
 What if you track your lifetime value?
 Add up all the projects you’ve worked on and estimate your impact.
 The fact that you have such a figure will likely make you stand out from the hoi polloi.

 Ideally, you’ve kept notes on the things you discussed during the earlier interview rounds.
-Now, you can try to sprinkle those notes throughout the interview.
+Now, you can try to sprinkle those notes throughout the interview in the form of meaningful questions.
 Start by discussing the problems the organization is facing and how you have met similar circumstances.
 It can feel awkward sometimes to humblebrag about things you’ve accomplished.
 This is not the time to be bashful.

 At the same time, nobody likes a blowhard.
 So try to be crafty and remember to drop your gems at appropriate times during the conversation.
-This takes practice and you should not do it for the first time in front of a hiring manager.
-The best performers in the world spend hours practicing their delivery, so take some time to rehearse.
-You want to be able to share these stories with others and get some feedback from them to incorporate back into your stories.
+This takes practice: the best performers in the world spend hours practicing their delivery, so take some time to rehearse.
+Share your stories with others and get some feedback from them to incorporate back into your stories.
 Don’t be afraid to iterate and repeat.

 There may be some among the group that still have questions about your personality and fitment, or possibly even the depth of your skills and background.
 Don’t be afraid or put off if these questions come up.
 Try to evaluate your prior performance critically and if you were in the hiring chair, what might you want to revisit before you made an offer to a similar candidate?
 If you can perform an honest self-appraisal, prepare to address questions that might come up regarding your weaknesses and have answers at the ready.
 Nothing breeds confidence like practice.
 Remember, this little bit performance theater and well-crafted stories that are practiced will help you deliver a sharp combination of counterpunches that will have the desired effect on target.